Xilinx/Vitis-Tutorials/Hardware_Acceleration/Design_Tutorials/01-convolution-tutorial/README.md

 ### Launching the Host Application

-Now launch the application, which uses FPGA accelerated video convolution filter.
+Now launch the application, which uses a FPGA accelerated video convolution filter.
 The application will be run on an actual FPGA card, also called System Run.

 ```bash
 cd $CONV_TUTORIAL_DIR
 make run
 ```

-The result summary will be similar to the one given below:
+The result summary will be similar to the following:

 ```bash
 ----------------------------------------------------------------------------